Thomas-Eliot/hello-work/README.md

 # hello-work
-This is my first repository in github!
+Hello man:
+    My name is Eliot, this is my first try to finish edit file.
+Thank you what you views.I like Web-Developer for Java, and I insterting in machine-learning.
+    I believe that my dream will come true in the near future!